 Local Tip: Take a close look at all the floating fish.
 Each have their own stories.

-This is just the first phase of their Las Vegas distillery, and they’re even making updates to what is currently accessible.
+Even in the short time they’ve been open, they’ve completely changed the experience.
 Their artists and engineering staff are always looking to update the experience.
 If you visit again, there will be elements that are new to you.
 They also do the same by rotating their spirits.

-One of the projects we’re excited about is a 12-course pre-fixe tasting menu at 20,000 Leagues Under the Sea by Chef Taylor Persh, which will start in October.
-Dinner will be $295 and is all-inclusive.
+One of the projects we’re excited about is a 12-course pre-fixe tasting menu at 20,000 Leagues Under the Sea by Chef Taylor Persh.
+It is now open and we plan on trying it out soon.
+We’ll report back soon!

 Beyond that, there is a phase 2 and 3 that we don’t know much about yet, but we will update you as soon as we hear more!

 It typically takes 2 hours, but the tour is self-guided, and you can go at your own pace.

 Unfortunately, there are no discounts for guests who don’t partake.
 Jacob was our DD, so he let us finish his share, but he found the experience to be interesting and entertaining enough without the booze.